Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 	- What are the expected practices of a DAO?
 		- How do real-world DAOs fall short of these expectations?
 		- How do real-world DAOs exceed these expectations?
-4. Can we develop an instrument to benchmark and compare DAOs?
+5. Can we develop an instrument to benchmark and compare DAOs?
 	1. What is a good basis to compare one DAO to another?
 		1. Should the instrument assess adherence to the principles?
 Or what should the instrument assess specifically?
 	2. How can the instrument (or the results of the instrument) provide benefits to others?
-5. What is an ideal DAO?
+6. What is an ideal DAO?
-6. What is an appropriate governance framework for DAOs?
+7. What is an appropriate governance framework for DAOs?
-7. ...
+8. ...

 %%@charles: Feels like I am conflating principles for running a DAO (or for governing a DAO) with principles being used to define the DAO identity%%

-%%@charles: I feel like DAO Identity is a good norm because it can establish a standard that all DAOs, in theory, should strive to meet, regardless of their industry or operational structures.
+%%@charles: I feel like DAO Identity can establish a standard that all DAOs, in theory, should strive to meet, regardless of their industry or operational structures.
 Though, principles for how DAOs should be operated may be better.
 But this depends, are principles for how DAOs should be run different from establishing an identity statement for DAOs?%%
 ## Method

 I think a qualitative method, primarily focusing on thematic analysis (not sure if this is correct though), could suffice in identifying DAO practices and potential organizing principles.